Upper-primary school students are selected for eMentor by the school and teaching staff and matched with mentors.

 of mentees now know how to react in a positive way when other people are not nice to them

-We mentor upper-primary students from our Rural Program schools Morawa District High School, Nulsen Primary School and Rangeway Primary School.
+We mentor upper-primary students from our Rural Program schools Morawa District High School, Nulsen Primary School, Rangeway Primary School and Gnowangerup District High School.

 We run our eMentor programs alternating between, and in partnership with Rural Programs to ensure a stronger, more sustained impact with each and every student.